 Welcome to our blog post on one of the most significant events in modern history: the fall of the Berlin Wall.
-In this post, we will explore how the construction and subsequent fall of the Berlin Wall played a pivotal role in ending the Cold War.
+This article explains why the Berlin Wall’s construction and collapse brought the Cold War to its end.

 2.1.
 Symbol of Division